oivoodoo/resume/resume.md

     Ruby / SharePoint Developer, 2007 - 2009

-    -   As Ruby developer I was working on the Facebook applications and small projects similiar to groupon.com.
+    -   As a Ruby developer I was working on the Facebook applications and small projects similiar to groupon.com.
 Using Ruby on Rails, MySQL.
-    -   As SharePoint developer we were working in the big team on the complex document oriented system based on Microsoft SharePont 2007.
+    -   As a SharePoint developer we were working in the big team on the complex document oriented system based on Microsoft SharePont 2007.